yegor256/blog/_drafts/assertions.md

   - assertions java
 ---

-There are basically two ways to validate the situation in Java and complain when something is happening that is not expected.
+There are basically two ways to validate a situation in Java and complain when something unexpected happens.
 It's either an exception or an assertion.
-Technically they are almost the same, but there are some small differences.
-I believe that exceptions are the right way to go in all situations and assertions should not be used ever.
-Here is why.
+Technically, they are almost the same, but there are some small differences.
+I believe that exceptions are the right way to go in all situations and assertions should never be used.
+Here's why.

 <!--more-->

 Let's see what happens when an assertion is triggered.
-Let's say, this is our code:
+Say that this is our code:

 {% highlight java %}
 public class Main {
   public static void main(String... args) {
-    assert true == false : "there is a problem";
+    assert true == false : "There is a problem";
-    System.out.println("hello, world!");
+    System.out.println("Hello, world!");
   }
 }
 {% endhighlight %}